alanlivio/predict360user/README.md

 ## A note on maintenance

 This repository was born as part of the UK EPSR SpheryStream project.
 Its maintenance is limited by a research project's time and resources.
-Even if I want to automate all 360 user prediction models, I do not have the time to maintain the whole body of automation that a well-maintained package deserves.
+Even if I want to automate all 360 user prediction models, I need more time to maintain the whole body of automation that a well-maintained package deserves.
 Any help is very welcome.
 Here is a quick guide to interacting with this repository:

 * If you find a bug, please open an issue, and I will fix it as soon as possible.
 * If you want to request a new feature, please open an issue, and I will consider it as soon as possible.